spotDL/spotify-downloader/README.md

 # Commands that can be used in the script:
 ```
-2. play - will play the last song downloaded using default music player
+1. play - will play the last song downloaded using default music player
-3. gg - exit the script
+2. spotify - downloads songs from spotify playlist (see below:)
-4. spotify - downloads songs from spotify playlist (see below:)
+3. exit - exit the script

 ```

 # Downloading Music from Spotify: